alvaro450/angular-styleguide/README.md

+## Todos
+- create a separate todo markdown file
+- add a contributing markdown file with a link from readme.md (Anyone is allowed to contribute by starting issues and sending PRs)

 # angular-styleguide
 This guide is heavily biased towards large enterprises with many software projects with team members highly cross cut among projects.
 For this reason, we will set the stage with a fictitious company and its products.
 It is an opinionated guide but will often provide more than one way to follow for a specific style.